Slugbotics/ARM/README.md

 # Getting Started

+To use this project, new members should create a fork.

 ## 0) Pre-req installation
 0.1) Install Python > 3.12 (*must be greater than 3.12*) \
 0.2) If you are running Linux, make a venv.
 See instructions at the bottom.